-Course Director: Lindsay Burrage, MD, Ph.D. & Pilar Magoulas, MS, CGC
+Course Director: Lindsay Burrage, M.D., Ph.D. & Pilar Magoulas, MS, CGC

 Course Description: This course is designed for genetic counseling students in their first year of training.
 This course provides an overview of genetic disorders encountered in prenatal genetics, pediatric genetics and, adult genetics, as well as advanced topics in biochemical genetics.
 An emphasis will be placed on etiology, diagnosis, prognosis, differential diagnosis, and management of these disorders.
 This course will be taken in sequence with Medical Genetics I with both live and pre-recorded lectures.
 This course will combine didactic lectures with case studies, problem sets, quizzes, short presentations by the students, and direct patient and parent interaction to reinforce topics presented in the lectures.
-For example, there are three hours per week: One hour will be live, one hour will be video and one hour will include a combination of topic reviews, assignments, quizzes, an short presentations (~30 minutes per week will be in person).
+For example, there are three hours per week: One hour will be live, one hour will be video and one hour will include a combination of topic reviews, assignments, guizzes, an short presentations.